BrianStritch/django-introduction/README.md

         We'll see that the items that we've created now display their names.
         Instead of the generic values that were displayed before.

+# __Rendering Data__
+    - Before we get started with rendering data.
+        I want to take just a quick moment to fix some problems in our code.
+        If you're using gitpod you'll notice that it has a problems tab at the bottom near the terminal.
+        One thing this tab is doing is monitoring our code for issues in coding style using a Python package called flake8.

+        Flake8 is based on a style guide for Python called pep8.
+        And you can see up here that pep8 guides software developers on things like. indentation using tabs versus spaces, maximum line length, how to write good comments, and so on.
+        Flake8 uses these guidelines to act as a sort of spell checker except it's looking for things like bad coding practices, packages were importing that we're not using, and so on.
+        So I've noticed I've got a few problems in the code I've written so far.
+        So I'm just gonna quickly fix those just to demonstrate some generally good coding practices.
+        This isn't critical to our project.
+        But in professional software development you should just always strive to follow industry-standard guidelines. so that's all I'm doing here.
+        The first one I'm going to ignore since it's in a migration file.
+And those are automatically generated.
+        But you can see here it's just telling us that line 17.
+At a hundred and fourteen characters is too long.
+Because it's greater than 79 characters which is the standard guideline from pep8.
+        The next couple we can easily fix though.
+First in admin.py it looks like we need to add a new line at the end of the file.
+        So I'm gonna go there and just do that.
+And save it.
+And that takes care of that one.
+        Then in models.py.
+It looks like we need to add a new line at the end of the file so I'll do that.
+        And we also need to add two blank lines above our class definition.
+        So if we do that and save it.
+We can see that all these errors except for the one that we're ignoring are now gone.

+    - Getting back to the task at hand.
+Let's talk about rendering data.
+        In the last video we set up our item model and put a couple of items in the database.
+        The next thing we need is the way to display the to our users.
+        So we need to find a way to get those items from the database into a template.
+        Remember that in the Model View template design pattern The views represent the programming logic that allows users to interact with the database through the templates that they see.

+    - That means that we should probably start in views dot.py And by the way if we look here it looks like we have the same problems that we had in models.py We need two blank lines above our function definition.
+        And one new line at the end of the file.
+Just to get rid of those flake eight errors

+    - In views.py, We need access to the item model in this file so the first thing I'm going to do is right at the top.
+From .models import item.
+        That's going to allow us to use the item model in our views.
+        In the get_todo list function. we can then get what's called a query set of all the items in the database.
+        By creating a variable.
+Let's call it item.
+Equal to item.objects.all And since this is going to return multiple items let's call it items.
+        Next I'm going to create a variable called context.
+Which is just going to be a dictionary with all of our items in it.
+        So it needs a key of items.
+And that value is going to be our items variable that we just created.
+        And finally I'm going to add that context as a third argument to the render function.
+        And this will ensure that we have access to it in our todo list .html template.

+Once we save this we've got everything we need to ensure complete communication.
+Between the users of our app on the front end.
+And our database on the back end.
+I'm going to go down to the terminal now and start the app with python3 manage.py runserver And then open the page.
+You won't see any change to the template yet because we haven't actually edited the template file so let's do that now.

+    - If we head back to our project and open the template file.
+        We can render the items key from the context dictionary that we just created using this double curly bracket syntax.
+        This is called a template variable and anything that you return to the template in that dictionary can be rendered in the same way.
+        That includes almost anything that you can use in Python Meaning you can return strings, numbers, lists, other dictionaries, or even functions and classes.
+        So let's save this and then refresh the template and see what we've got.
+        And as expected we have the value of the items key from the context dictionary which you might recall I said was a Django query set.
+        We're getting pretty close to having a nice list of our items here but this output isn't very user friendly.

+        A query set is kind of like a list which means we can iterate through it in our template just like we could iterate through a list in Python.
+        If we go back to the file.
+        We can adjust the syntax slightly to turn it into a loop that will iterate through our items.
+        In Django templates any template variables we'll use this double curly bracket syntax.
+        And any other kinds of functionality like for loops, for example, wi'll use this opening and closing curly bracket % sign syntax which looks like this.
+        So opening and closing.
+        And for a for loop, for example, we might do something like for item in items.
+        And then the closing tag will be an end for.
+        Now inside this loop we can do anything we want which revolves around an item.
+        So I'm going to create a table surrounding the loop and for each item, in items, we want to create a row.
+        And inside that row, we want to td elements.
+        And let's just tab those in.
+        The first td element is going to contain the item's name.
+        So we'll use the template variable syntax there.
+        And call item .name
+        And the second one will contain the items done status. so item dot done.
+        And personally just to keep my code clean I prefer to tab in for loops just as I would with regular HTML.
+        This is 100% a personal preference.
+        If we save this and go back to refresh our template one more time. we've got our items and they're done status rendered out here.
+        And just to clean it up let's get rid of this query set so go back to the template.
+        And remove the item's tag there at the top.
+        And save it.
+And then we can refresh.
+And that's a little bit cleaner.